A guide to Substack metrics

 If you have payments enabled on your publications, the chart and table break down your paid subscribers into four categories based on how they came to your publication:

-• Substack platform features: Readers who subscribed as a direct result of Substack’s platform features, such as leaderboards, recommendations, or promotions.
+• Other Substack network: Readers who subscribed as a direct result of Substack network features such as Recommendations and promotions.

 • Substack saved credit cards: Readers who could subscribe to your publication in only one click because they already had a payment method on file with Substack.